 Diagnosing TMD and TMJ Disorders

 An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-Because each Hoene Spring, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.
+We understand that every Hoene Spring, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

 At your first TMD consultation in Hoene Spring, MO, an experienced Hoene Spring, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-The assessment may involve an evaluation of:
+This assessment may include evaluating:

 - Range of Motion: Evaluating the comfort and range of your mouth opening and closing to detect restrictions.